The Best Non Comedogenic Foundation: Top Choices

 Welcome!
 In this post, we'll be discussing non comedogenic foundations.
 That is, foundations that are made without some of the chemicals and compounds known to cause acne.

 First, we'll quickly discuss some of our favorite non comedogenic foundations.
 After that, we'll provide some buying tips when looking at a foundation---what the product is, and how to use it in a way that will hopefully result in fewer breakouts.
 Then we'll offer some reviews, and discuss what may be the best non comedogenic foundation for you and your skin (or, at the very least, some choices that might be a good option!).
-Finally, we'll discuss non comedogenic makeup and acne---the theory behind non comedogenic makeup, how acne is formed, and a few tips that may help you avoid breakouts.
+Finally, we'll discuss non comedogenic makeup and acne---the theory behind non comedogenic makeup, how scientists believe acne is formed, and a few tips that may help you avoid breakouts.
 We don't discuss organic foundations here—just non comedogenic ones—but you can read our post here about our favorite organic foundations.